 Don Draper would be so proud.
 As a culture, technology has conditioned us to seek information electronically 24/7.
 And roughly 75% of the time, this information is viewed in the palm of one’s hand.
 Adweek calls this the “catch-as-catch-can” approach to absorbing the world via any screen visible: smart phones, TV’s, computers – you get the drift.
-Because I am a marketing junkie – who knew I was such a geek – I can appreciate this and find changes to the habits of our culture fascinating.
+Because I am a marketing junkie (Who knew I was such a geek? ), I can appreciate this.
+I find changes to our culture fascinating.

-Applying this to idea to social media and digital marketing is simple.
+Applying this idea to social media and digital marketing is simple.
 Marketing is all about getting your product or services in front of the right consumer.
 Advertising works to entice the consumer into taking action.
 Technology has provided marketers with access to incredible information.
 Information is power!
-And, it is an aphrodisiac.
-Every time you LIKE, SHARE, LINK or BUY, you are providing information about your interests and habits to marketers for interpretation through Google analytics.
+Every time you LIKE, SHARE, LINK, COPY, SHOP or BUY, you are providing information about your interests and habits to marketers for interpretation through Google analytics.
 Think about it.
 The ads that appear in your feed or email are directed to you on purpose.
-These ads are defined by your age, occupation, lifestyle and just about anything else you divulge as you engage in cyberspace.
+These ads are defined by your age, occupation, lifestyle, and anything else you divulge as you engage in cyberspace.
 To younger generations, having everyone know your story is commonplace.
 The young feel everything is up for grabs and there is no need for privacy settings or boundaries.
-While the over 50 set, feels quite the opposite.
+The over 50 set feels quite the opposite.

 If you are in business today, both a social media and a digital presence are imperative.
 But social media cannot do the job alone.
 Remember – the basics of marketing have not changed but the delivery systems have.
 Consumers still want great information that is relevant and important to them.
 But this gets tricky as not every platform is right for every business.
 Print, TV, radio, digital online platforms will have different target audiences.
-Pick and choose wisely in order to create a comprehensive well thought our plan of action that supports your company’s mission.
+Pick and choose the platform wisely.
+Creating a comprehensive, well thought our plan of action that supports your company’s mission is the goal.